hamdikavak/hamdikavak.github.io/j_students.md

 <br/>
 <a name="lst-ug"/>
 #### <u>Undergraduate Research Students</u>

+* **Ekrem Kaya** - (Fall 2021-current).
+Computational and Data Sciences major at GMU.
+    * Project: Artificial Intelligence Based Analysis of the Relationship between Mass Media and Social Media in Creating Anti-U.S. Perceptions
+    *  🏆 College of Science Promise Scholarship and University Scholars Program recipient.

 * **Justin Elarde** - (Spring-Summer 2021).
 Geography and Geoinformation Science major at GMU.
 Co-supervised with Taylor Anderson and Andreas Züfle.
     * 🏆 Received College of Science Undergraduate Research Colloquium Award in Environmental and Earth Sciences.